 Attachment: The plant may show signs of difficulty in attaching firmly to the substrate, and may pop out from the soil at intervals.
 All you have to do is to wedge them back in the substrate whenever it occurs, deep enough that they will stay put and form roots.

 Ensure that the top part of the plant stays above the soil while the rest of its body is inserted deep into the soil.
 In addition, do not forget to trim it from time to time.
 Do not allow the plant to grow uncontrollably and get too thick.

 Monte Carlo can be cultivated together with Rotala Indica, Water Wisteria, Italian Val, and AR Mini.
 These are stem plants and easy to grow.

-Monte Carlo will do well when paired with fish that are not aggressive.
+Monte Carlo will do well when paired with shrimp and fish that are not aggressive.
 Examples are clown loach, mollies, neon tetras, cardinal tetras, rasbora hets.

 Buying Monte Carlo

 If you prefer the tissue culture type like us, you can obtain one for your aquarium tank and follow the steps outlined above to plant and care for it.

 Make sure you go for the healthy ones with the absence of spots and rips in the leaves.
 That should be made a priority if you are really keen on its healthy growth and longevity.